cakekindel/learn-rust-for-cs-java-devs/README.md

 for some cognitive load & extra development time, you are rewarded with an extremely fast program that is most likely going to work exactly as you expect it to.

-## Mutability
+## Mutability and Data Races
 In C# / Java, data structures are mutable by default, with the ability for developers to opt-out via the `readonly` keyword in some scenarios.

-This feature works fine in a world where thread safety is not a core concern, because we have thread-safe structures available that we can opt-in to, and a garbage collector keeping track of data that is relevant and freeing data that is not.
+This feature works fine in a world where thread safety is not a core concern, because we have:
+- thread-safe structures available that we can opt-in to (e.g. `ConcurrentHashMap`)
+- a garbage collector keeping track of data that is in use, and freeing data that is not.

+However, if our new Java wants to prioritize thread safety as a primary goal of the language, we need to rethink this model.

+Shared mutability is the scourge of paralellism - it results in defects that are extremely difficult to diagnose and reason about.

+Rust took this problem, and posed this question:

+### How can we determine that a value is thread-safe at compile time?

+Let's keep this question in our pocket for a moment.
+We've got bigger fish to fry.

+## To Kill a Garbage Collector
-If we wanted to prioritize interoperability with unmanaged code (C / C++), or eke out every bit of performance we can from our programs, the GC might get in our way.
+If our new Java wanted to prioritize interoperability with unmanaged code (C / C++), or eke out every bit of performance we can from our programs, the GC would get in our way.

-The unique approach Rust takes to this problem is creating a few dogmatic rules that eliminate the need for a garbage collector:

-### The Rust Commandments
+Pretend for a moment we do not have a Garbage Collector doing its **absolute best** to prevent our program from going _yonkers_ gobbling up memory.

+A question that **needs** to be answered arises:

+### How can we determine when a value is safe to free in memory at compile time?

+If we prematurely delete things from memory, we'll have difficult to debug use-after-free errors.

+In contrast, if we never delete things from memory, our program will happily run and gobble up system resources until there aren't any left.

+### Enter the Data Ownership Model
 1. **All values shall be recursively immutable by default**
 1. **Only one function or data structure or variable may _own_ a given value**
+1. **When an owned value goes out of scope, it is immediately freed in memory**
-1. **There can be any number of read-only windows to this value**
+1. **There can be any number of read-only windows to an owned value**
-1. **There can be at most 1 piece of code with a mutable access to this value**
+1. **There can be at most 1 piece of code with a mutable access to an owned value**

-By ensuring that a given value can only be mutated by 1 piece of code, we can be sure that the data is safe to share across thread boundaries.

 ## Expression Oriented
 In Java & C#, the _statements_ in a code block do not resolve to values.